MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 Every possible runtime crash in a grug file is caught.

-In this video, look at the console at the bottom of the game for the possible runtime errors:
+In this video, look at the console at the bottom of the game for the only possible grug runtime errors:
 1. Division by 0
 2. Functions taking too long, often caused by an accidental infinite loop (with Lua the game would hang!)
 3. A stack overflow, often caused by recursing too deep